 - Organizations which, in their constitution, bylaws or practices discriminate against persons or groups on the basis of age, race, national origin, ethnicity, gender, disability, sexual orientation, political affiliation or religious belief

 - Debt reduction

-1. Organizations wishing to receive a solicitation for a grant proposal from AALFNY should submit a letter of inquiry, preferably one page but no more than two pages in length.
-A letter of inquiry is "submitted” only when it has been received by the persons identified in Paragraph 2 of "Contact Information” below.
-The letter of inquiry should be signed by the organization’s Executive Director or an officer of that organization holding a comparable office and address the following:
+1. Organizations may submit a grant proposal or a letter of inquiry, the latter preferably being one page but no more than two pages in length.
+The letter of inquiry should be signed by the organization’s Executive Director or otber comparable officer and should address the following:

 - Brief description of organization, including objectives

-- Statement of the organization’s needs and the amount requested from AALFNY
+- Statement of the organization’s needs and the amount being requested

-- Proposed use of proceeds of any grant or gift received from AAFLNY
+- Proposed use of proceeds of any grant or gift to be received

 - Proposed mode of acknowledgment or recognition of any grant or gift made by AALFNY